HeinoPortfolio/MS_Comp_Sci/4 Data Analytics/Readme.md

 # Course Overview

 This is the repository for the **Data Analytics** course.
-This page will contain the coursework files that are completed during the course.
+This page will contain the coursework files that was completed during the course.
 You will find sample code that was used to create the assignment and a brief description of the concepts or technology used to pass the assessment.

 This course covered the processes of data acquisition, transformation, manipulation and visualization and their applications on large-scale unstructured, semi-structured and structured data.
 There was a dialogue on data analytics methods, algorithms, software, and systems.
 Made use of large-scale data processing systems.
 Offered insight into the current and future trends for big data analytics.